-And finally, as is the case with the majority of consumer electronics, restarting the device solves the problem 75% of the time (that's this writer's opinion, anyway).
+And finally, as is the case with the majority of consumer electronics, restarting the device solves the problem a great deal of the time.
 Smartphones are constantly receiving software updates, many of which directly influence reception quality.
 And most of these updates don't take effect until you restart your phone.
-So if you aren't already, get into the habit of restarting your phone every couple of weeks.
+So get into the habit of restarting your phone every couple of weeks.

-2. Why does my phone drop calls all the time?
+2. Why is my phone dropping calls all the time?

-Quick answer: Dead zones and tower overload are the 2 most common culprits.
+Quick answer: Dead zones and tower overload are the two most common culprits.

 Some users experience dropped calls inside their own homes.
-Many of these folks report that there are certain areas in their home where they can't go while on the phone because they risk dropping the call if they do.
-In these instances, it's usually caused by a perfect storm so-to-speak of external influences including building materials, landscapes directly outside the walls, and weak cell signal from the user's particular network.
+They report that there are certain areas in their home where they can't go while on the phone because they risk dropping the call if they do.
+In these instances, it's usually caused by a “perfect storm” of external influences, including building materials, landscapes directly outside the walls, and weak cell signal from the user's particular network.
 Dropped calls tend to happen in basements.